-To avoid that surfaces cross well paths at incorrect locations, COHIBA makes a series of zonation points along the well paths and impose surface constraints at selected zonation points when necessary.
 In the right part of Figure 8.7, six zonation points have have been introduced.
 Surface constraints at selected zonation points force the surface TC to lie above the well path in accordance with the zone log.
 The surface constraints do not state explicitly where the surface TC is located, they only force TC to stay above the well.
 Also note that the other surfaces will also be influenced by the constraints imposed on TC.
 The bottom figure COHIBA have modified the surfaces and the well path.
 This is possible if there is specified a well path TVD uncertainty and wells are allowed to move (see Section 8.4.2).

-COHIBA handles surface constraints from zone logs according to the method developed in Abrahamsen and Benth (2001).
+COHIBA handles surface constraints from zone logs according to the method developed in Abrahamsen and Benth (2001) and Vázquez et al. (2022).
 Without going into details, the approach boils down to finding some additional surface help points used in the kriging equations.
 The additional surface help points are chosen so that surfaces are consistent with trends, residuals, well points and surface constraints at selected zonation points.
 For details see Section 23.